spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-attribute-cart-based-catalog-personalization-spryker-commerce-os/tutorial-content-and-search-attribute-cart-based-catalog-personalization.md

 ---
-title: "Tutorial - Content and search - attribute-cart-based catalog personalization"
+title: "Tutorial: Content and search - attribute-cart-based catalog personalization"
 description: The tutorial provides a step-by-step solution on how you can arrange your products in the cart by a color attribute
 last_updated: Jun 16, 2021
 template: concept-topic-template